top of page

 Good Locks (for lockers at hostels) - I tend to avoid locks that don't have keys.
 Just in case I forget the code or the lock decides not to work.

-Initially, for Brazil, I was going to go to Rio and Ilha grande, but things changed, and I ended up leaving a little early.
+Initially, for Brazil, I was going to go to Rio and Ilha Grande, but things changed, and I ended up leaving a little early.
 When planning for this trip, I knew if I was going to be traveling to another island, I didn't want to drag my tumi suitcase around and let it get beat up.
 So I bought the Osprey men's 40 backpack, and I don't regret it.

 I've never really used a backpack before to travel abroad, and it had its pros and cons: